 6 Ways to Make Sure Your Gutters Are Ready for April Showers

-Unmaintained gutters can damage your home.
+Unmaintained gutters can damage your home, especially during heavy seasons.
+As we approach April, it's essential to know ways to make gutters ready for April showers.
 Gutters route the water from your roof away from your house to protect siding, windows, doors, and foundations from water damage and help prevent basement flooding.
-To prevent that from happening let’s discuss how you can clean and maintain your gutters.
+Let’s discuss how you can clean and maintain your gutters for this.

 There are six things you should do to maintain the integrity of your gutters.

 Proper gutter maintenance should begin with cleaning them out.
 To clean your gutters and downspouts, you should remove all leaves and debris that prevents water from flowing through.
 If the water can’t get through, water will dam up, fill the gutters, overflow, and can even pull the gutters loose.

 There are three steps to cleaning your gutters.

 1. Scoop out loose debris.
 Use a small garden trowel or a gutter scoop to scoop debris out of the gutter.
 The best time to do this is when the debris is damp.
 Consider dropping the debris into a bucket to make the clean up easier.